karthijkarthik/covidCasesApi/README.md

 ## To run this project

-- Run the script located at "/docs/crud.sql" to create the database on MySQL Workbench or on another program of your preference.
+- Run the script located at "/app/assets/crud.sql" to create the database and table on MySQL Workbench or on another program of your preference.

 - Install the node modules by running the commands below at the root folder: